List of governors of Tanganyika

 The colony of German East Africa (Deutsch-Ostafrika) was founded in the 1880s, after the German explorer Carl Peters signed treaties with native chieftains on neighboring Zanzibar.
 On 3 March 1885, the government of the German Empire granted an imperial charter to the German East Africa Company, and a protectorate was established.
 German colonial rule in the region lasted until World War I, when the British occupied the colony during the East African campaign.
-The British territory of Tanganyika was established on 20 July 1922, when Britain acquired a mandate to administer the region as a result of Article 22 of the Covenant of the League of Nations.
+The Tanganyika Territory was officially established on 20 July 1922, when Britain acquired a mandate to administer the region as a result of Article 22 of the Covenant of the League of Nations.
 On 18 April 1946, the mandate was reorganized as a Trust Territory of the United Nations.
 Afterwards, the region remained under British administration until it gained independence on 9 December 1961 as Tanganyika.